For information on visiting the Kremlin grounds and museums, see our Historical museums section.

 The Spasskaya (Saviour) Tower to the right of the St. Basil’s Cathedral is the second tallest of the Kremlin’s 20 towers.
 The chimes of the tower clock alternatively play an excerpt from the national anthem and a melody from A Life for the Tsar opera.

 The building opposite the Kremlin is GUM – the Main Department Store.
-Try their signature ice cream sold from kiosks on the ground floor and take an opportunity to visit their luxury restroom.
+Even if you are not on a shpping mood, try their signature ice cream sold from kiosks on the ground floor and take an opportunity to visit their luxury restroom.
 See our Department stores section for more details.

 The street along the left side of GUM is Nikolskaya pedestrian mall with many boutiques and cafes.